jrosen48/utk-homepage/content/home.md

 title = "Home"
 +++

+Welcome!
 I am an Assistant Professor of STEM Education at the [University of Tennessee, Knoxville](http://utk.edu/).

-Please see my latest updates on my [blog](https://jrosen48.github.io/blog/) or browse through the following pages to find out more about me and my research and teaching:

-- [*CV*](/cv): About me, my curriculum vitae (CV), and contact info
-- [*Research*](/research): Information about my research and links to publications
-- [*Teaching*](/teaching): Courses taught and related resources

 If you're looking to get in touch by email, please contact me at jmrosenberg [at] UTK [dot] edu.

+**Upcoming Talks**

+- Presentation at the Association for Science Teacher Education conference (January 3-6, Savannah, GA)
+- Workshop on reproducible and transparent research using R at the American Educational Research Association meeting (April 4-9, Toronto, Canada)
+- Presentations at the American Educational Research Association meeting (April 4-9, Toronto, Canada)

+**Announcements**

+- Check out my [Impodster Syndrome](http://impodstersyndrome.libsyn.com/) podcast with [Spencer Greenhalgh](http://www.spencergreenhalgh.com/) podcast about life as new Assistant Professors